adamcobabe/mrv/doc/source/tools.rst

 * .. cmdoption:: --mrv-no-maya

-    There may be occasions when you want to use mrv facilities which are not specific to maya at all, and the ``mrv.maya`` module is not used.
-In this case you may specifiy which code to run using the default python ``-c`` and ``-m`` arguments.
+    There may be occasions when you want to use mrv facilities which are not specific to maya at all, hence the ``mrv.maya`` module is not used.
+In this case you may specifiy which code to run using the default python ``-c`` and ``-m`` arguments, or by providing a python module to execute.
 All remaining arguments will be set to ``sys.argv`` which can be read by your code subsequently.

     **Use the current python interpreter without maya support**::

         $ bin/mrv --mrv-no-maya -c "import mrv; print mrv" -given -via=sys.argv
+        $ bin/mrv --mrv-no-maya my-script.py -arg-for-script=1

     .. note::
         The mrv command will use execv on non-windows system, but use spawn on windows to workaround some issues.
 This implies that scripts on linux/osx can natively use the mrv program, standardchannels are handled automatically.
 On windows the spawned process will be attached with all standardchannels of the parent python process, but its questionable whether this has the intended effect.